-This article talks about some things you should know about record suspensions, whether for cannabis or other types of convictions.
+This article talks about some things you should know about record suspensions.
 Be aware that the law changes frequently, and may have changed by the time you read this.
 For a current and accurate statement of the law, or for representation, please book an appointment with me.

 Record Suspension or Pardon?

 A record suspension used to be called a pardon.
 Neither name is accurate.
 Your criminal record remains but is set apart from other criminal records in the Canadian Police Information Centre database.
 Your record suspension can be revoked or considered invalid for a variety of reasons.

 Even if it is a current and valid record suspension, the legislation only requires federal agencies to respect it.
 Provincial and municipal organizations may not recognize it.

 Many people have called me after being confused and frustrated about their experience elsewhere in trying to obtain a record suspension.
 They complain about not receiving correct advice, not having a live person to talk to, the company going out of business after they have paid the fee, not receiving copies of their file, no further services if there is a hitch in their application process, only the bare minimum having been done on their application which led to a refusal, the application having been given to a student or clerk to complete without them having the necessary experience to present a good case...the list of complaints is long.
 The internet contains many false claims about applying for a record suspension.
 For years I have been writing on my websites about these companies taking advantage of unsuspecting applicants.
 Finally, the Parole Board included a section on their own website about this type of abuse, and the media is now broadcasting warnings.
 The CBC did a story in April of 2023 suggesting that an undercover investigation showed that one such company was opening files and charging in situations where the person did not even qualify for a record suspension.

 Here are some red flags to consider when viewing advertisements for businesses who are selling record suspension services: